mcelrjo/blastp_nr/README.md

+#Reduce protein fasta redundancy

-reduce_protein_redundancy.py is a small script that utilizes three files:
+*reduce_protein_redundancy.py* is a small script that utilizes three files:

 1. A blastp results text file <blastpResult>
 2. A protein file in fasta format. <proteinFasta>